 “Ooh, tell me about Mongolia,” she begged.

-Philip interrupted, “He’s had a long trip, dear, let him relax.”
+Philip interrupted.
+“He’s had a long trip, dear, let him relax.”

-“No, no, Phil,” Tanner dropped his suitcase and knelt next to her, “Mongolia, oh, you wouldn’t believe it.”
+“No, no, Phil.”
+Tanner dropped his suitcase and knelt next to her.
+“Mongolia, oh, you wouldn’t believe it.”

-“Yes, yes, they’re expert riders, the best in the world,” he nodded with confidence then patted her on the hand, “and the children play a game called ‘breaking the chain’.
-Two lines of children stand apart, facing each other with their arms linked.
+Her grip tightened with every word.
+He felt her pain but spoke gently.
+“Two lines of children stand apart, facing each other with their arms linked.
 A child’s name is called.
 Then, that child has to run at the other group and break through their arms.
-If she’s caught, she has to join that group.”
+If she’s caught, she has to join them.”

 Marlene giggled, “Oh, wow.”

 “Is this all we’re going to talk about?”
 Philip interrupted.